 March 17th 2020 was the first day I remember stuff really closing down though it may have been sooner than that.
 Our library in town was open by appointment during part of the summer (when Vermont went 99 days without a COVID death) but closed back down again as weather and COVID stats worsened.
-Opened again July 1 and is closing again in November.
-And last winter our library was closed November through April (I Have Opinions about this choice).
+Opened again July 1 and is closing again this weekend.
 And since we weren't really... ready (can you ever be ready?) there was a lot of scrambling to make sure people had their basic needs met.
 And, as I said before and I say now: every problem immediately became, at some level, a technology problem.
 And me, as a local technologist-without a bunch of other mitigating issues like kids at home or a job I needed to go to-became many people's local tech resource.
 Here are some of the things I did.
 Oddly, or maybe not, a lot of it isn't really about technology.